Securely connect MCU-powered devices from the silicon to the cloud

 Build new IoT devices that stay highly secured (greenfield scenarios)

-With Azure Sphere, manufacturers and solution providers can build devices that are secure from the start and that stay secure throughout the device lifetime.
+With Azure Sphere, manufacturers and developers can build secure connected IoT devices from the point of production through lifetime of the device.
 Give your customers differentiated value and peace of mind while growing your business.
-Research by Greenberg Strategy shows that security can help drive market share.

 Wireless network connectivity: The first commercially available Azure Sphere chip, the MediaTek MT3620, offers built-in dual-band wireless network connectivity for 2.4GHz and 5GHz bands.
 Extend connectivity to wired Ethernet with an external Microchip ENC28J60 controller.